kovaacs/PWABuilder/apps/blog/src/docs/android/removing-the-browser-address-bar/removing-the-browser-address-bar.md

 If you're not sure what asset links are or if you don't have an `assetlinks.json` file, go back and read our [Next Steps page](/docs/removing-the-browser-bar).

 Once you have an `assetlinks.json` file deployed to your server, make sure it's accessible via a web browser at `https://YOUR-PWA-URL/.well-known/assetlinks.json`.
-(Replace YOUR-PWA-URL with the your PWA's URL.)
+(Replace YOUR-PWA-URL with your PWA's URL.)
 It's important that this file be in the `/.well-known` subdirectory as shown above.
 Chrome on Android will look at this URL for your asset links file, and will show the browser addres bar if it's not found.

 ## Add production fingerprint